qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

    :align: center

-If your new layer is at the top of the :guilabel:`Layers` list, it will probably obscure much of your map, but this gives us all the areas in your region which are within 50m of a road.
+If your new layer is at the top of the :guilabel:`Layers` list, it will probably obscure much of your map, but this gives you all the areas in your region which are within 50m of a road.

-However, you'll notice that there are distinct areas within our buffer, which correspond to all the individual roads.
+However, you'll notice that there are distinct areas within your buffer, which correspond to all the individual roads.
 To get rid of this problem, uncheck the :guilabel:`roads_buffer_50m` layer and re-create the buffer using the settings shown here: